The Lebanon Valley College Honors Program

 How to Apply

-The priority application deadline has passed.
-Rolling admission may be offered if space is available.
-Apply via the Honors Program application in your admissions portal.
-If you do not see the application in your portal (available after you receive your college admission decision), please reach out to Dr. Laura Eldred at firstname.lastname@example.org.
+The Honors Program application for the 2024–2025 academic year will open in November.
+Students will receive an email with additional information once the application is available.
 The Honors program application process is competitive, and not all applicants will be accepted into the program.
 Your application will be a primary factor in the decision.
 Respond thoughtfully to those questions, and the Honors Committee will look forward to reviewing your application and learning more about you.
 After applying, students move through a selection process that includes a one-on-one interview with a faculty representative from the Honors Committee.

 - An annual $1,000 scholarship toward tuition